 Interactive Touch Screen Displays

-These systems, also referred to as interactive displays or interactive touchscreens, are often large, wall or cart mounted screens that are becoming a critical component to the integrated classroom and conference room technology.
+Interactive displays, also referred to as touch screen displays or interactive touch screens, are often large, wall or cart mounted displays.
 These systems allow users to manipulate data in a hands-on environment and engage with content like never before.

 Touch Screen Displays for Education

 Touch screen displays are becoming a mainstay in classrooms by providing teachers with critical collaborative technology and enhancing the learning environment.
-These interactive displays provide a hands-on learning experience for students while addressing many common complaints with projector technology.
+These interactive displays provide a hands-on learning experience for students while addressing many common issues associated with projector technology.

 Unlike lamp-based projectors, touch screen displays don’t require replacement of bulbs or filters.
 This reduces the support time needed to service each classroom.
-They also reduce the distracting noise caused by projector fans, which can disrupt students learning environment.
 IT Directors can also update some touch screen displays remotely, so they don’t have to interrupt the classroom to ensure the boards are running smoothly.

 Business & Government Solutions

-Touch screen displays are game changers for employee training, meetings, and collaboration.
+Touch screen displays are game changers for employee trainings, meetings, and collaboration.

 The ability to annotate over existing documents and web pages drive a collaborative environment.
 Meeting documents can be saved with the annotation and emailed to the pre-set attendees.
 Meeting members no longer need to take photos of a whiteboard before it’s erased, and the archiving feature ensures notes won’t be lost after the meeting.

-The flexibility offered by touch screen displays in the business environment is outstanding.
+Touch screen displays in the business environment additional flexibility.
 When properly integrated, the touch screen display can transform into an essential meeting tool.

 There are also software overlays which enables seamless video conferencing by showcasing the entire day’s room schedule on the touch screen display.
 Even if the day’s video conferences jump between Zoom, Skype for Business, StarLeaf, Polycom or Lifesize, your employees will be able to join the call directly from the screen.
 It is important to remember that a seamless video conferencing experience extends beyond just the display.
 Your AV partner will need to integrate the system with appropriate microphones, speakers and cameras to ensure individuals in large group conferences can be heard and seen.